Too Much (Bros song)

-"Too Much" is a song by the British pop band Bros, released on 17 July 1989.
-"Too Much" was the band's first and most commercially successful single from their second album, The Time.
+"Too Much" is a song by the British pop band Bros, released on 17 July 1989, by CBS.
+It was the band's first and most commercially successful single from their second album, The Time (1989).
 The song achieved significant chart success, reaching number one in Ireland and number two on the UK Singles Chart, where it was subsequently certified silver.
-Additionally, the single performed well across various European countries and in Australia; however, it marked the band's last appearance in the top five of the UK chart.
+The single performed well across Europe and in Australia but marked the band's last appearance in the UK top five.